qmlbook/qmlbook/docs/networking/networking.rst

 .. note::

     It seems the ``toString()`` conversion first makes the code more stable.
-Without the explicit conversion I had several times parser errors.
+Without the explicit conversion, I had several times parser errors.
 Not sure what the cause it.

 Flickr Calls
 ------------

-Let us have a look on a more real world example.
-A typical example is to use the Flickr service to retrieve a public feed of the new uploaded pictures.
-For this we can use the ``http://api.flickr.com/services/feeds/photos_public.gne`` url.
-Unfortunately it returns by default an XML stream, which could be easily parsed by the ``XmlListModel`` in qml.
-For the sake of the example we would like to concentrate on JSON data.
+Let us have a look on a more real-world example.
+A typical example is to use the Flickr service to retrieve a public feed of the newly uploaded pictures.
+For this, we can use the ``http://api.flickr.com/services/feeds/photos_public.gne`` URL.
+Unfortunately, it returns by default an XML stream, which could be easily parsed by the ``XmlListModel`` in qml.
+For the sake of the example, we would like to concentrate on JSON data.
 To become a clean JSON response we need to attach some parameters to the request: ``http://api.flickr.com/services/feeds/photos_public.gne?format=json&nojsoncallback=1``.
 This will return a JSON response without the JSON callback.

 .. note::